TGAC/grassroots-user-docs/services/field_trial/submit_study.md

       collection of phenotypes for this Study can be set.
  * **Weather**: If there is a system with the weather details for this Study, enter the web page for it here.
- * **Plan changes**: This is a free-text field where any notes for changes between the original plan and the sowing can be detailed.
+ * **Plan changes**: This is a free-text field where any notes for changes to the Study field experiment plan.
- * **Data not included**: This is a free-text field where any notes about omitted data can be added.
+ * **Data not included**: This is a free-text field where any notes about data collected but not currently stored within Grassroots.
- * **Physical samples collected**: This is a free-text field where any details about the physcial samples that were collected can be added.
+ * **Physical samples collected**: This is a free-text field where any details about plant, soil or other samples collected.
  * **Crop**: This is the crop that has been sown for this Study.
 If the required crop is missing, please contact us to make it available in the system.
  * **Previous crop**: This is the crop that was previously sown in the field that this Study